 My office hours are posted on the course website.
-Please feel free to join to my office hours to discuss any matters related to the course.
 If my scheduled office hours conflict with your schedule, you can request an appointment with me via email.
-Please ensure that your email has subject line starting with "EC 2152," this will minimize the risk of your email being overlooked or perceived as spam.
+Please ensure that your email has subject line starting with "EC 1021," this will minimize the risk of your email being overlooked or perceived as spam.